Jasper-27/JBot/README.md

 - Kicks and messages user if they spam the message "Nice"
 - Reacts with a 🤮 when a user's message contains the word "uwu"
 - List "nice" scores
+- outputs the result of fortune
+- can run neofetch on the server, showing the user what hardware is being used to host the bot.
 - Commands
   + jbot: kick @user
   + jbot: save

 ### Features I want to implement